Study Guide and Academic Regulations

 The complete scheduling of courses offered during the year is available from the beginning of the academic year at the MBA Administration Portal (MAP).
 Even though every effort is made not to change the course schedules, small changes might have to take place during the year.
 These changes will be announced timely.
 Courses are scheduled Monday to Friday in the time zone 9:00 am – 6:00 pm for the Full Time Program with electives running until 9.30 pm, and in the time zone 6:00 pm – 9:30 pm for the Part Time Program.
 Courses can also run on Saturdays, both core and elective courses for both the FT and PT programs, with a duration of 3 up to 6 hours depending on the scheduling needs.

 Students are requested to consult early and regularly the MAP, and indicate early enough their course selections.
-It must be noted that if the number of students registered in a course reaches an upper limit imposed either by the classroom capacity, or by the instructor, then no more students are allowed to register for that course.
+It must be noted that if the number of students registered in a course reaches an upper limit imposed for pedagogical or technical reasons, no more students are allowed to register for that course.
 Thus, as the Program cannot guarantee a place for all students in all electives, early registration is strongly advised.
 Conversely, if an elective is selected by a very small number of students, the Program Committee reserves the right to cancel the specific course in accordance with the university regulations.

 Course requirements typically include individual and team-based exercises, assignments and case studies, class participation, business games and/or written final exam.
 The requirements for each course are presented in the Study Guide and by the instructor at the beginning of the course, together with the way in which student performance will be assessed against these requirements.
 At the end of every academic period, the student receives a final grade for each course.
 The grading scale is as follows:

 8.51 – 10.00 = excellent (honors)